nielskrijger/douane/README.md

 **Why use JavaScript rather than CoffeeScript, TypeScript, < whatever >...?**

-JavaScript is broken (given the thousand attempt to build alternatives), but for a lot of work it works just fine.
+JavaScript is broken (given the thousand attempts to build alternatives), but for a lot of work it works just fine.
 Here too.